Mike-liu0/NextjsPorject/README.md

 # Homework notes:

+Homework5: (27-11-2021)
+Completed:
+1. complete children function
+2. show all info of students

+Not-completed & questions
+1. seperate the api call from the student page (the list will be noting after async function)
+2. a warning about "Each child in a list should have a unique "key" prop"

+Homework4: (24-11-2021)
+Completed:
+1. complete the dashboard & student function
+2. create some interface for api

+Not-completed & questions
+1. the student table is not shown
+2. I do not know thow to connect paclkages

 Homework3: (20-11-2021)
 Completed:
 1. create project based on ts and move login and dashboard layout page to new folder